-With an International portfolio and technical expertise, David has supported and provided training for International events in; Australia, Ireland, Norway and Oman At the Royal Hong Kong Yacht Club he played a lead role in setting them up as the first RYA recognised powerboat training centre in China.
+With an International portfolio and technical expertise, David has supported and provided training for International events in Australia, Ireland, Norway and Oman.
+At the Royal Hong Kong Yacht Club he played a lead role in setting them up as the first RYA recognised powerboat training centre in China.
 In Spain he worked with the Race Management team in their preparations for the 2014 Volvo Ocean Race.
-As part of the 2014 Commonwealth Games celebrations he led the largest Flotilla ever, of over 250 boats, up the Clyde to Glasgow.
-More recently he led a UK team of UK officials supporting the delivery of the Americas Cup World Series in Portsmouth and took a team of 8 officials to Abhu Dhabi supporting ISAF in the deliver of the Sailing world Cup Final (2015)
+As part of the 2014 Commonwealth Games celebrations he led the largest Flotilla ever, over 250 boats, up the River Clyde to Glasgow.
+He led a UK team of UK officials supporting the delivery of the America's Cup World Series in Portsmouth and took a team of 8 officials to Abu Dhabi, supporting ISAF in the deliver of the Sailing world Cup Final (2015).

-Prior to working for Cumbrae he was appointed by RYA Scotland as the National Racing Coach and managed the delivery of the Scottish Sailing Squad programme both regionally and nationally delivering training programmes to over 200 sailors.
-Professionally, before turning to work on the water, he worked on land and in the hills as Deputy Principal at Castle Toward, a large Local Education Authority run residential outdoor centre where he had first been employed for 2 years as an Instructor.
-With education cuts He played a key role in negotiations, the formation of a private trust company and the production of a viable business plan that secured the future of the centre at the time.
+Prior to working for Cumbrae he was appointed by RYA Scotland as the National Racing Coach and managed the delivery of the Scottish Sailing Squad programme, both regionally and nationally, delivering training programmes to over 200 sailors.
+Professionally, before turning to work on the water, he was Deputy Principal at Castle Toward, a large Local Education Authority run residential outdoor centre, where he was first employed as an Instructor.
+With education spending cuts looming, he played a key role in negotiating the formation of a private trust company and the production of a viable business plan that secured the future of the centre at the time.

-He trained at both Jordanhill College (Scottish School of Physical Education) and Loughborough University which gave him a solid grounding in sports education and graduating as Teacher of Physical Education he spent several years teaching the P.E. curriculum up to GCSE level in a large Community College in Leicester.
+He trained at both Jordanhill College (Scottish School of Physical Education) and Loughborough University which gave him a solid grounding in sports education.
+After graduating as a teacher of Physical Education he spent several years teaching the P.E. curriculum up to GCSE level in a large Community College in Leicester.
 He became an assistant year head and ran extra curricular classes and after school teams.